rust-lang/rust/text/0000-cargo-workspace.md

 introducing the concept of workspaces.
 All packages in a workspace will share `Cargo.lock` and an output directory for artifacts.

-Cargo will infer workspaces where possible, but it will also have knobs for explicitly controlling what crates belong to which workspace.

 # Motivation

 A common method to organize a multi-crate project is to have one